 We have a significant level of debt.
-For the remainder of 2005, \$23 million of our debt matures, and in 2006, an additional \$30 million matures.
+For the remainder of 2005, \$23 million of our debt matures, and in 2006, an additional \$152 million matures.
 In 2007 and beyond, significant additional amounts will become due under our remaining long-term debt obligations.

 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-We have historically funded our debt service costs, operating activities and capital requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities and cash on hand.
+We have historically funded our debt service costs, operating activities and capital requirements through cash flows from operating activities, borrowings under our credit facilities, sales of assets, issuances of debt and equity securities and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the three months ended March 31, 2005, we generated \$142 million of net cash flows from operating activities after paying cash interest of \$243 million.
+For the three months ended March 31, 2005, we generated \$153 million of net cash flows from operating activities after paying cash interest of \$249 million.
 In addition, we used approximately \$211 million for purchases of property, plant and equipment.
-Finally, we had net cash flows used in financing activities of \$471 million, which included, among other things, approximately \$628 million in repayment of borrowings under the Charter Operating revolving credit facility through a series of transactions in February 2005.
-This repayment was the primary reason cash on hand decreased by \$519 million to \$27 million at March 31, 2005.
-We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
+Finally, we had net cash flows used in financing activities of \$578 million, which included, among other things, approximately \$628 million in repayment of borrowings under the Charter Operating revolving credit facility through a series of transactions in February 2005.
+This repayment was the primary reason cash on hand decreased by \$618 million to \$32 million at March 31, 2005.
+We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our access to the debt and equity markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
 We do not presently consider future asset sales as a significant source of liquidity.
 However, we continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity.

-We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities will be adequate to meet our and Charter's cash needs in 2005.
-Cash flows from operating activities and amounts available under our credit facilities may not be sufficient to permit us to fund our operations and satisfy our and Charter's principal repayment obligations that come due in 2006 and, we believe, such amounts will not be sufficient to fund our operations and satisfy such repayment obligations thereafter.
+We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities will be adequate to meet our cash needs in 2005.
+Cash flows from operating activities and amounts available under our credit facilities may not be sufficient to permit us to fund our operations and satisfy our principal repayment obligations that come due in 2006 and, we believe, such amounts will not be sufficient to fund our operations and satisfy such repayment obligations thereafter.

-It is likely that Charter and we will require additional funding to repay debt maturing after 2006.
-We have been advised that Charter is working with its financial advisors to address such funding requirements.
+It is likely that we will require additional funding to repay debt maturing after 2006.
+We are working with our financial advisors to address such funding requirements.
 However, there can be no assurance that such funding will be available to us.
-Although Mr. Allen and his affiliates have purchased equity from Charter and Charter Holdco in the past, Mr. Allen and his affiliates are not obligated to purchase equity from, contribute to or loan funds to Charter, Charter Holdco or us in the future.
+Although Mr. Allen and his affiliates have purchased equity from us in the past, Mr. Allen and his affiliates are not obligated to purchase equity from, contribute to or loan funds to us in the future.